Conquest of the Khanate of Sibir: Capture of Sibir

-Ermak began his career as a river pirate somewhere on the Volga.
+Ermak was a Cossack who began his career as a river pirate somewhere on the Volga.
 In about 1577, the pirates were dispersed by Muscovy.
 Ermak arrived at Perm sometime later (possibly 1579).
 His purpose in invading Siberia is not clear.
 It seems to have been a sort of reconnaissance in force that evolved into a conquest when the Khanate proved weak.
 It is not clear whether Ermak went on his own initiative, whether he was sent by the Stroganovs, or the Stroganovs encouraged him to go to get rid of a dangerous body of armed men.
-Ermak had 540 Cossacks.
+Ermak commanded 540 Cossacks.
 The Stroganovs provided most of the supplies and another 300 men, mostly so-called 'Litva', or prisoners-of-war held by the Stroganovs.